COMPSCI 361 : Machine Learning

 |Capability 6:||Social and Environmental Responsibilities|

-- Understand and use - Interpret the results of machine learning run on real data.
-(Capability 2, 3, 4 and 5)
+- Analyse and critically evaluate the results of machine learning models run on datasets from given case scenarios drawn from open repositories, including Kaggle and UCI repositories.
+(Capability 1, 2, 3, 4 and 5)

 |Assessment Type||Learning Outcome Addressed|

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.